Overview of Logging and Metrics

 • Apps and app containers deployed on Cloud Foundry

-The table below describes the data included in logs and metrics from each source:
+The following table describes the data included in logs and metrics from each source:

 Platform components Logs from Cloud Foundry components